Autodesk/aomi/docs/quickstart.md

 $ export VAULT_ADDR="172.28.128.1"
 ```

-Authenticate to dev vault, inputting root token.
-Root token is part of output
+### Authenticate to dev vault, using root token as credential.

-when starting vault in dev mode.
-In above example root token is
+Root token is part of output when starting vault in dev mode.
+In above example
-fab4819e-9929-794d-1c5e-d3e036a25246
+root token is fab4819e-9929-794d-1c5e-d3e036a25246

 ```
 $ vault auth